tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - Something simple near you or within sight.
   ## joy of loving-kindness
   - during the way, randomly identify two people who walk past you or are standing or sitting around you.
 I secretly wish for them to be happy.
 "I wish for this person to be happy."
-  ## commit to doing one pushup before bed,
+  ## commit to doing one pushup before bed

   ## write down the 20% of activities and people causing 80% or more of your negative emotions
   ## decision making
-tonight or tomorrow morning, think of a decision you've been putting off and challenge the fuzzy "what ifs" holding you hostage.
+  - tonight or tomorrow morning, think of a decision you've been putting off and challenge the fuzzy "what ifs" holding you hostage.
 If not now, when?
 If left at the status quo, what will your life and stress look like in 6 months?
 In 1 year?
 In 3 years?
 Who around you will also suffer?

   ## Think about being a ten year older version of myself
-"what would I probably tell myself as an older version of myself?' start living by the answers and grow exponentially.
+  - "what would I probably tell myself as an older version of myself?' start living by the answers and grow exponentially.

   ## Write two pages of uninterrupted flow to flex the muscle of generating content without judgment.
   - something you don't remember